 Understanding the presence of these puppet strings is what separates the conscious man from the unconscious man.
 Understanding the depth of their control dictates the level of consciousness.
 And understanding the true power of these influences can make a man omniscient.

-Christine went to great lengths to convince someone that she wasn’t like those other girls.
+Christine went to great lengths to convince you that she wasn’t like those other girls.
 Her experiences had greater depth, her thoughts were more developed, her interests were more artistic, and her feelings were more genuine.
 Christine had esoteric qualities that made her special and unique, while those other girls were basic and shallow.
-Christine also had a bigger waist and fatter thighs than those other girls.
+Christine also had a bigger waist and fatter thighs.

 She wasn’t fat, but Christine was conscious of her limitations and adjusted accordingly.
 If she couldn’t compete with those other girls, Christine would attempt to hijack and redefine what it meant to win and then try to convince men that what they thought they wanted was all wrong.